 An arrhythmia is any problem with the speed or pattern of your heartbeat.

-Electrical cardioversion: Treatment may also include electrical cardioversion, where your healthcare provider uses special pads or paddles to send one or more brief electrical shocks to your heart.
+Treatment may include electrical cardioversion, where your health care provider uses special pads or paddles to send one or more brief electrical shocks to your heart.
 This can help reset your heartbeat to normal.

 During this procedure, long, thin tubes called catheters are threaded through a blood vessel to your heart.
 There, the catheters send out hot or cold energy to the areas causing the abnormal signals.
 This energy destroys the problem tissue or cells, improving the chances that your heart will stay in normal rhythm without medicine.
 If your heart rate and rhythm can’t be controlled, you may need ablation and a pacemaker.
 These will help control the heart rate and regularity of the heartbeat.

 During surgery, your healthcare provider may use different methods to create scar tissue in the areas of your heart causing the abnormal signals.
 The scar tissue disrupts the abnormal signals and may stop AFib from occurring.

 Various devices can be used to treat AFib, including pacemakers, defibrillator, loop recorders and the Watchman implant.